 7. Tulsi helps balance blood sugar

+Tulsi has also been shown to counter metabolic stress by normalizing blood glucose.
 Ursolic acid in tulsi has also proven to be effective in balancing blood sugar and insulin metabolism, making it easier for you to manage your weight.

 8. Tulsi for hair nourishment

 Massaging a few drops of tulsi hair oil diluted with coconut oil can improve the health of your tresses and nourish them.
-Tulsi can improve the thickness of your hair and make it look shinier and glossier.
+Tulsi can improve the thickness of your hair and make it look glossier.

 9. Tulsi for respiratory disorders